gsoosk/POS/README.md

 ### Part 2 :
 * invoked_syscalls system call : this system call show used system calls of a process
 * get_count system call : return and show number of a specific system calls in a process
+* sort_syscalls : sort all used systemcalls for a process by time

 How to use?